 Street Type Description traffic in order to give priority to pedestrians and cyclists.
 Parking is permitted on one side of the street.
 Amenity and safety is to be maintained by introducing various traffic calming measures.
 Minor streets will be an important element of the water cycle management system by providing swales along one side of the street.
 Refer to Figure 13.
 Minor Street with Provide local residential access.
 These streets are designed to slow residential Cycleway traffic in order to give priority to pedestrians and cyclists.
 It will feature a shared path for pedestrians and cyclists.
 Parking is permitted on one side of the street.
 Amenity and safety is to be maintained by introducing various traffic calming measures.
 Minor streets will be an important element of the water cycle management system by providing swales along one side of the street.
 Refer to Figure 14.
 Street along Riparian Located along riparian corridors and parks.
 Amenity and safety is to be Corridors / Parks maintained by introducing various traffic calming measures.
 Parking will be provided on the side of the street adjoining the riparian corridor/park.
 Where Managed Ecological Zones are nominated by this DCP, the road corridor will include an area of land (nominated by this DCP) for ecological protection and bushfire asset protection.
 The North Kellyville Waterfront Land Strategy provides details on the objectives and controls applicable to Managed Ecological Zones.
 Amenity, safety and emergency access and egress for fire fighting is to be maintained by designing the road in accordance with acceptable solutions as stipulated under Planning for Bushfire Protection 2006.
-Traffic calming measures are to be introduced and parking is to be provided on the dwelling measures are to be introduced and parking is to be provided on the dwelling side of the street to allow access for emergency vehicles as per ${\bf Figure~15}.$
+Traffic calming measures are to be introduced and parking is to be provided on the dwelling side of the street to allow access for emergency vehicles as per Figure 15.